Nadya Prasetyo: Architecture + Drafting Portfolio

 Restaurant Waitress | November 2022 - December 2022 | Victoria Park, WA

-• Provided exceptional, friendly and fast service within a team environment
+• Provided exceptional, friendly and prompt service within a team environment as the first point of contact, enhancing overall restaurant performance

-• Managed scheduling and seating for reservations to increase service efficiency and reduce customer wait time
+• Managed scheduling and seating for reservations to increase service efficiency and reduce customer wait times

 GANGNAM CAROUSEL